 The Greensands Project, the Danish initiative to collect huge amounts of carbon at an oil rig in the North Sea, and sequester it by pumping it into sandstone formations that once held oil and gas.

 The numbers may seem relatively small (€26 million), but this is the largest single grant ever disbursed in the history of the Denmark.
-And it is, in general, a "pilot project" that is also important for the planet.
+And it is, in general, an important "pilot project" for the planet too.

-An oil rig to capture carbon in the atmosphere
+An oil platform to capture carbon in the atmosphere

-Greensands will "recycle" the Nini A oil platform, some 200 km (120 miles) off the northern coast of Denmark.
-It will reverse its flow: rather than "sucking" oil from underground, it will pump liquefied CO2 about 1.800m (1,1 miles) below the seabed.
+Greensands will “recycle” the Nini A oil platform, about 200 km (120 miles) off the northern coast of Denmark.
+It will reverse its flow: instead of “sucking” oil from underground, it will pump liquefied CO2 about 1.800 m (1,1 miles) below the seabed.

 Here it will begin filling a Paleocene sandstone reservoir known as the Siri Field, which has done an excellent job of holding oil and gas for the past 20 million years and has been identified as an excellent location for carbon sequestration.